 California participated in the Western Summit on Workforce Certification and Higher Education for policymakers in the West, held in response to the national demand for more highly skilled workers in a host of fields, from healthcare to high tech.
 Participants explored how states might use a workforce certification system – which would allow business and higher education to communicate with a common language about workforce demand and supply – to improve their ability to prepare individuals for productive careers and enhance the health of their economies.

-Additionally, the California State University System and California State Polytechnic University, Pomona are members of the Western Academic Leadership Forum, whose members address regional higher education issues and engage in resource sharing.
+Additionally, the California State University System and University of California, San Diego are members of the Western Academic Leadership Forum, whose members address regional higher education issues and engage in resource sharing.
 A new WICHE initiative, the Western Alliance for Community College Academic Leaders, brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-The California Community Colleges Chancellor’s Office is a member.
+The California Community Colleges Chancellor’s Office and Modesto Junior College are members.

 Technology.
 Several California colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET), a membership cooperative that accelerates the adoption of effective practices and policies to advance excellence in technology-enhanced teaching and learning in higher education.
 The Monterey Institute for Technology and Education was awarded the prestigious WCET WOW award in 2012 for NROC Developmental Math, a free, open program designed to increase the number of financially disadvantaged students who pass developmental math as a bridge to a college education.